MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ## Allow and block apps

 The **Manage apps** page is where you allow or block individual apps at the org-wide level.
 Previously, you did this by adding apps to the blocked list on the app permission policy page.
-Now, the **Manage apps** page shows every available app and its current org-wide app status.
+With the **Manage apps** page, you see every available app and its current org-wide app status.

 To allow or block an app, select it, and then click **Allow** or **Block**.
 When you block an app, all interactions with that app are disabled and the app doesn't appear in Teams for users.